 Ultimately, the question of what Japanese gift to take home is entirely up to you and the preference of the receiver.
 Japan produces so many wonderful and high quality items that are very much representative of the country and its vibrant culture and sold in certain places alone.
 At the same time, it produces universal items exported all over the world.

-So which Japanese souvenir would definitely wander into your bag home?
+So which Japanese souvenirs or gifts would definitely wander into your (online or onsite) shopping basket?
 Share in the comments.

 Get the Most out of Travelling Japan for Two Weeks